-We would like to present to you Comme des Garçons Homme Plus’ Fall/Winter 2016 collection.
+We would like to present to you Comme des Garçons Homme Plus’s Fall/Winter 2018 Men’s Paris collection.

 Photography by Matthew Reeves.

 New York Fashion Week has become such a dispiriting spectacle of banality and celebrity entertainment that I did not go a single show.
 So, on to Paris, the home of real design, or, more accurately, a place where real design is shown.

 I first met the photographer Deborah Turbeville in 2011 when I profiled her for our second print volume.
 It turned out that Deborah was an avid Russophile, and our conversation ranged from her work to her love of Russian literature, cinema, music, and ballet.
 After Deborah passed away, it was the first article from our print editions that we shared online.